thacherT1D/new-angular-curriculum/01 - Your First App.md

 ## Hello, Angular!

 We're going to start by setting up a very simple Angular app to say Hello World - Angular-style!

-Staying true to an iterative approach to coding, we'll start slow, defining everything (markup and Angular syntax) within a single `index.html` file - a true single page app! - and scale from there, learning about patterns for structuring complicated Angular apps.

 1. Create an `index.html` file.
 1. Add the Angular dependency.
 For now, we're going to utilize a CDN - `https://ajax.googleapis.com/ajax/libs/angularjs/1.6.0/angular.js`.